 The Crooked Tree Forest

-Located in the Zachodniopomorskie Province, less than an hour driving from Szczecin, Krzywy Las (The Crooked Tree Forest) is probably the most mysterious place in Poland.
+Located in the Zachodniopomorskie Province, less than an hour drive from Szczecin, Krzywy Las (The Crooked Tree Forest) is probably the most mysterious place in Poland.

 A few years ago, we embarked on a two-week road trip through Poland, Lithuania, Latvia, and Estonia.
 The first leg of our journey was from Gdansk to one of the small towns in Poland called Giżycko.